Asheville Regional Airport: History

 As part of Project SOAR (Significant Opportunity for Aviation in our Region), a major airport improvement project, the existing runway (which was over 50 years old) was nearing the end of its useful life and required major reconstruction to continue its use into the future.
 Also, the existing runway did not meet the most current Federal Aviation Administration (FAA) requirements that were put in place long after the runway was originally constructed.
 In December 2015, a temporary runway was opened west of the existing runway (16/34).
 The temporary runway 35 Instrument Landing System (ILS) is operational, and Precision Approach Path Indicators (PAPI) are available on both ends of the runway.
 The runway magnetic compass heading has shifted slightly over the years, and runway 16/34 has been renamed to runway 17/35.
 The new runway entered service on November 5, 2020.

+In 2023 the airport began work on a multi-phase renovation and expansion of the terminal building.
+The new terminal will include 280000 sqft, 150% larger than the current space, with 12 gates instead of the current seven and additional room for expansion.
+The renovated and expanded terminal is being constructed on the site of the existing terminal, necessitating a multi-year approach to its construction.
+The old terminal is being demolished, starting with the north end first.
+The project also includes the construction of a new air traffic control tower on the southwest edge of the airport.
+Construction on the $44 million, 127 ft tower began in 2023 and is scheduled for completion in 2025.

 Asheville Regional Airport is a focus city for Allegiant Air which bases Airbus A320 family aircraft and crew at the airport.